joshua-liew/portfolio.blogs-markdown/01_introduction.md

 And I confess that this is what I truly lack.
-For I have this tendency to __incurvatus in se (to turn/curve in on myself).__ I often look to my own 'success' instead of that of others, and *I ironically admit that as I write this piece about myself,* I feel this tendency bubbling up inside.
+For I have this tendency to __incurvatus in se (to turn/curve in on myself).__ I often look to my own 'success' instead of that of others, and *as I write this piece about myself, ironically* I feel this tendency bubbling up inside.

 I have had numerous experiences: highs and lows, pleasant and unpleasant - but all tainted